Academics

 • Social Studies

-At the outset of Social Studies, the theme of the year, Self + Society: The Courage to Act, is introduced.
-Students explore different types of courage, looking at examples from both past and present.
-Discussing social activism across time and place, students underscore the importance of decisions that individuals make or elect not to make, as well as how individuals and groups can create social change.
-As they study a unit on the American Revolution,
+The Social Studies curriculum is guided by our 7th Grade theme, Self and Society: The Courage to Act.
+We consider examples of courage from both past and current events.
+Students weigh the importance of decisions that people make or elect not to make, as well as how individuals and groups can create social change.

-This past year, seventh graders investigated and critically analyzed events, dilemmas, and persistent issues throughout history relating to the seventh grade theme, Self and Society: The Courage to Act.
-Students strove to understand history and current events using a variety of primary and secondary sources.
-They examined how power and perspective affect the telling of a story, whether past or present.
-They also looked at ways pre- and post-colonial history shape nations and their people.
-This semester, students studied social movements in the thirteen colonies, India, and West Africa.
-Through our units of study, students explored collective responses to European imperialism and colonialism’s lasting impact on Indian and West African societies, with a focus on methods of resistance, decolonization efforts, and the challenging of dominant, “master” narratives that are still prevalent today.
-Various projects gave seventh graders opportunities to make choices according to their interests, strengths, and passions, as well as sharpen their research, critical analysis, creative writing, and presentation skills.
+In the second term, seventh graders investigate and critically analyze events, dilemmas, and persistent issues throughout history relating to the seventh grade theme, Self and Society: The Courage to Act.
+Students strive to understand both history and current events - the history they are living - using diverse primary and secondary sources.
+They examine how power and perspective affect the telling of a story, whether past or present.
+They also look at ways pre- and post-colonial histories shape nations and their people today.
+Students examine independence movements in the American colonies and India.
+They explore collective responses to European imperialism and colonialism’s lasting impact, with a focus on methods of resistance, decolonization efforts, and the challenging of dominant, “master” narratives that still prevail today.
+Various projects give seventh graders opportunities to make choices according to their interests, strengths, and passions, as well as sharpen their research, critical analysis, creative writing, and presentation skills.

 • Spanish Language/Literacy

-activities, students engage in expressive conversations about school life.
+Seventh Grade Spanish begins by reviewing language skills acquired in previous years and building upon them.
+With our first unit of study, All about Myself, students work on forming their own full sentences and paragraphs to describe themselves and their families.
+We then transition to a short unit on the school.
+The linguistic focus of this progression is acquiring new verbs and interrogation words to form open-ended questions and conversations.
 They then move on to explore their city.
-Acquiring city vocabulary, students practice how to ask and give directions to get around the city.
+By studying city vocabulary, students practice how to ask and give directions to get around the city.
 Through map work and navigating various Latin American-influenced neighborhoods in New York City, they then move on to South American cities.

-Students begin the second semester by researching Mexico’s geography and culture.
-They focus on a Mexican city of their choice and furthered their research.
-Students collaborate in partnerships to create a travel agency to promote the city they learned about.
-This information about Mexico serves as a springboard to study the Mexican Revolution.
+Students began the second semester by researching Mexico’s general geography and culture.
+Collaborating in small groups, students focused on a Mexican city of their choice to further their research.
+With this information, students created a travel agency to promote the city they learned about.
+This background about Mexico served as a springboard for the following unit: the Mexican Revolution and the Muralist Movement.

-Students learn about the Mexican Revolution through a Mexican soap-opera style script.
-They enact Pancho Villa and some of the other main figures from this Revolution.
-This unit is concluded with the study of the Muralist Movement in Mexico.
-Students are exposed to artists such as Diego Rivera, and murals that express the remaining sentiments of the Revolution.
-Students demonstrate newly acquired vocabulary and cultural knowledge by writing an expressive and dramatic soap opera of their own.
+Students studied the Mexican Revolution and the Muralist Movement in Mexico, which emerged from the ideas of the revolution.
+Students were exposed to murals by well-known artists such as Diego Rivera, which express the remaining sentiments of the revolution.
+Students demonstrated newly acquired vocabulary and historical knowledge by writing an expressive and dramatic soap-opera based on the main ideas of the revolution while adding their own creative flair.

-During the remainder of the school year, students delve into study of the Spanish-speaking Caribbean and its connections to West Africa.
-Students explore the history of the transatlantic slave trade and its lasting impact on the area.
+During the remainder of the school year, students delved into a study of Latin America and its connections to West Africa with our Afrolatinos unit.
+Students explored the history of the transatlantic slave trade and its lasting cultural and social impact in Latin America and North America.

-The main linguistic focus of the second semester is continuing to develop reading, writing, and verbal skills through primary-source and student-generated materials.
-New verb tenses, vocabulary, and grammar rules are introduced throughout the second semester to enrich students’ expressive abilities.
+The main linguistic focus of the second semester was continuing to develop reading, writing, listening and verbal skills through primary-source and student-generated materials.
+New verb tenses, vocabulary, and grammar structures were introduced throughout the second semester to enrich students’ expressive abilities.

 • Visual Arts